Employers and Job Matching

 In order to facilitate that process, we offer a few key tools:

-When can I expect to know my fellowship placement?
+When can I expect to know my Impact Fellowship placement?

 Nonprofits and social enterprises have a range of hiring timelines: some hire in the Fall or Winter, while many only hire 1-2 months before the role will begin (or even sooner).
 The exact timing will depend on the roles and organizations you are interested in, but the majority of candidates can expect to decide on their role between spring break and graduation.
 No matter your timing, we will be there to support you all the way through.